AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## January 2020 {#doc-updates-january-2020}

-The Deliverability documentation has been updated with a new section on IP Certification.
-[Read more](../../sending/using/ip-certification.md)
+The Deliverability documentation has been updated with a new section on IP Certification. <!--[Read more](../../sending/using/ip-certification.md)-->

 A new section describing how to create a cross-channel delivery workflow is available.
 [Read more](../../automating/using/workflow-cross-channel-delivery.md)